kartverket/github-workflows/README.md

     # Builds an image of the format <registry>/<repository>:<tag> or <registry>/<repository>@<digest>
   # and pushes it to the github registry.
 This is the image that must be used in all following jobs.
   # See 'All Workflows Together' section for an example build job.

-  post-build-attest:
-    needs: [build]
-    # call to post-build-attest.yml with build image

   security-scans:
     needs: [build]